 Director of Public Health Annual Report

 Each year the Director of Public Health publishes a report on their chosen topic.
-This year’s report, is a review of year three of the Thrive Plymouth programme.
+This year’s report, is a review of year four of the Thrive Plymouth programme alongside a report on the changes in life expectancy which have been noted in recent data.
 Thrive Plymouth is the Council’s 10-year programme to improve health and wellbeing and reduce health inequalities in the city.
 Each year of the campaign has a different focus.
-Year three (which ran from October 2016 to October 2017) focused on the localisation of the national ‘One You’ campaign within Plymouth.
-One You is the national Public Health England (PHE) campaign to re-engage 40 to 60 year olds with their health.
+Year four (which ran from October 2017 to October 2018) focused on the implementation of the Five Ways to Wellbeing in Plymouth.

 The report makes the following recommendations for action: